patricklafrance/wmfnext-shell/README.md

 ## 🙌 Features

-The following features are supported:
+The following features are supported by this shell:

 - Loading of hosted remote modules at runtime
 - Loading of static modules at build time